Share on Pinterest

 • Body Mind Centering and Somatics in Performance and Composition

-This course is an interdisciplinary survey that looks at the Avant-Garde art movements and the way they challenged not only aesthetic values but philosophical and cultural values more broadly.
-Movements including Futurism, Dada, and Surrealism were responding to the most significant scientific, social, and political events on the world scene.
+This course is an interdisciplinary survey that looks at the Avant-Garde art movements and the way they challenged not only aesthetic values but, more broadly, the philosophical and cultural implications.
+Movements include Futurism, Dada, and Surrealism, which were responding to the most significant scientific, social, and political events on the world scene.
 Avant-Garde artistic expression blossomed in a wide variety of media, from painting to literature and even live performance.
-Students will leave with an understanding of the intersection between accelerated change in social forms of the 19th and 20th century and the perception of those changes as expressed through contemporary Avant-Garde counterparts (such as mechanized speed and Futurism or Industrialized Ware and Dada).
+Students will gain an understanding of the intersection between accelerated change in social forms of the 19th and 20th century and the perception of those changes as expressed through contemporary Avant-Garde counterparts (such as mechanized speed and Futurism or Industrialized Warfare and Dada).

 The Beginner course introduces students to basic grammatical structures of the Italian language.
 Students acquire a basic vocabulary and speaking practice as well as an understanding of various aspects of Italian culture and society.
 The course focus is on building conversational skill in Italian, using readings in the text as a point of departure.